openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-image.md

 **Possible Causes**

-The image format does not match.
+The image format is incompatible.

 **Resolution Steps**

-Replace with a matching image type.
+Replace with a compatible image type.

 ## 62980113 Unknown Image Format